Archive for the ‘The Love Affair’ Category

 Listen: Rainbow Valley / The Love Affair

 ‘Everlasting Love’, like all their singles, was a cover, this one originally released by Robert Knight.
-Even U2 have taken a stab at it, but no one has one upped The Love Affair’s.
+Even U2 have taken a stab at it, but no one has one upped that version by The Love Affair.

-The followup, ‘Rainbow Valley’, was just as great.
+The followup, ‘Rainbow Valley’, was just as powerful.
 In particular, it continued to make obvious the strength of lead vocalist Steve Ellis.
-I’m sure I’ve read many times that this patch of singles – all Top 10 in the UK – were indeed Ellis with studio musicians, a persistant trend in the 60’s.
+I’m sure I’ve read many times that this patch of singles, all Top 10 in the UK, were indeed Steve Ellis with studio musicians, a persistant trend in the 60′s.
 Probably to great frustration, the calculated pop made the band member cringe but who can say.

 LoveAffairDayWithoutUKA, The Love Affair, Steve Ellis, Mike Smith, Mike Vernon, Date, Decca, CBS, Philip Goodhand-Tait